 If a child has a fever and no other symptoms, the fever is not considered dangerously high unless it is higher than 104°F (40°C).
 Even a fever this high won’t damage the child’s brain or cause any permanent health problems.
 But very high fevers in children can cause seizures.

 A fever causes the body to use more oxygen.
 Thus, people who have difficulty getting more oxygen into their blood, such as heart and lung patients, should be treated for a fever as soon as one develops.

 Antipyretics, which are medications that fight fever, are used to lower body temperature.
 Acetaminophen* and ibuprofen are frequently used.
 Aspirin (acetylsalicylic acid) is given only to adults because it can cause Reye’s syndrome, a disease that causes liver and brain damage in children.
-Acetaminophen or ibuprofen is generally given to children who are uncomfortable for fever reduction.
+Acetaminophen or ibuprofen is generally given for fever reduction to children who are uncomfortable.
 These are considered very safe and effective when used as recommended.
-Since fever is part of the body’s natural defense against infection, the goal of using these medications is to improve overall comfort, not to reach a "normal" body temperature.

 When using these medications, the dose should be based on the child’s weight rather than age.
 To ensure an accurate dose is given, use a medication cup or oral syringe to give the liquid forms of the medication.
 Keep all medication out of the reach of children.
 If a bacterial infection is the suspected cause of a fever, your doctor will likely prescribe antibiotics.

 If a medication is causing the fever, the medication will be stopped and other treatments may be used as well.
 If heat exhaustion is causing a fever, immediate medical attention is necessary, as the body temperature needs to be reduced quickly and medications typically used to reduce fever are not effective.